Churton Park: Primary schools

 Churton Park has two state primary schools that cater for pupils up to Year 6.

-Churton Park School on Churton Drive is an established school, and the roll has rapidly increased over the years.
+Churton Park School on Churton Drive is an established school, with a roll of It opened in 1975.
+The roll has rapidly increased over the years.
 To accommodate these increases, there were many renovations to the buildings between 1997 and 2007.
 In 2006, and even more major renovations from 2019 to 2023, to help manage roll growth, the School Board proposed an amendment to the zoning policy/area.
 This was heatedly debated in the community as the proposal would have removed several long-standing streets from the Zone.
 The associated community concern, protest action and lobbying by the Campaign for Local Schooling and parent feedback resulted in the announcement by the Ministry of Education in 2007 that a new, larger, school site would be developed in the area.
 On 17 March 2009, Minister of Education Anne Tolley announced that a second primary school would be built in the area instead.